Rules Governing Use of Chelsea Amateur Radio Club WD8IEL Analog/C4FM Repeaters

-- Do not key up and try to use the repeater if a QSO is taking place on a different repeater mode.
+- Do not try to use the repeater if a QSO is taking place on the repeater using a different modulation mode.
 Example: If a party is holding a QSO in C4FM mode, wait for their QSO to complete before keying the repeater up in Analog mode.

-The following information is a simple guide to courteous operation on repeaters.
-If you operate using these simple guidelines, you will make it more enjoyable for everyone operating on repeaters, and you will also set a good example for others.
-It never hurts to review the guidelines (and new hams may not be familiar with these guidelines) to make sure you are being a responsible amateur radio operator.
-Remember, repeaters are a public service, and general courtesy is expected of all amateur radio operators.
+The following information is a simple guide to courteous operations on repeaters.
+If you operate using these simple guidelines, you will make it more enjoyable for everyone operating on repeaters and set a good example for others.
+It never hurts to review the guidelines to make sure you are being a responsible amateur radio operator.
+Remember that repeaters are offered as a public service.
+General courtesy is expected of all.

 - Take the time to listen to a repeater before you talk.

 - Do not monopolize the repeater.
 Simplex may be more appropriate for lengthy conversations.
-Keep in mind that repeaters are a shared resource and are to be available to a large community of users.
+Remember that repeaters are a shared resource and are available to a large community of users.
 A good operating practice is to use simplex for long conversations (rag chewing) if possible.

 - Transmit your call sign when you first come on the air.
 Make sure you ID once every 10 minutes, but there is no need to identify too often.
 (47CFR § 97.119.a)

 - Our repeaters normally have a 3 minute “timeout” setting.
-The 3-minute length is meant as a maximum length, not a suggested length.
-It is considered good etiquette to keep your transmission length shorter than this.
+The 3-minute length is a maximum length, not a suggested one.
+While not required, it is considered good etiquette to keep your transmission length shorter than this.

 - Some topics are like land mines – Religion, Politics, Sex, etc. Do not discuss these subjects over the air!
 It can be more interesting than discussing what you ate for lunch last Wednesday, or the weather conditions you experienced two days ago, or how bad your bunions are troubling you, but “land mine” conversations can sometimes descend into a shouting match and can cause people to become upset (even those listening and not part of the conversation).